 Soy (keeps skin youthful)

 Phytoestrogens in soy foods eg. soy drinks, tofu, soy and linseed bread have been found to act like the hormone oestrogen.
-They help to delay the onset of dry skin and wrinkling associated with the aging process.
+They help to delay the onset of dry skin and wrinkling associated with the ageing process.
 Another important component present in soy products is vitamin E which boosts new cell growth.
-Exact quantities of phytooestrogens that need to be consumed to reap the benefits are unknown.
-However there are no negatives in including soy products in your diet several times a week.
+Exact quantities of phytoestrogens that need to be consumed to reap the benefits are unknown.
+However, there are no negatives in including soy products in your diet several times a week.

 Wholegrain cereals (eliminates toxins)

 The skin is a reflection of internal health.
 Toxins within the body can potentially result in unhealthy skin.
 Fibre found in whole grains acts like a purifying system, by filtering the wastes out of the body.
 This removal helps boost the skin's potential to be healthy and clear.
 Calcium may also have a role in the removal of toxins.
 So the combination of a wholegrain breakfast cereal and calcium-rich milk or soy may offer additional benefits.
 Isovitexin, an antioxidant found in wild rice has been touted as having anti-aging properties for the skin, and is also used by the cosmetic industry.

 Tomatoes are the richest source of lycopene which has the potential to decrease collagen damage deep within the skin tissue, the area which can form wrinkles.
 Many skin creams and treatments now contain lycopene, but there appear to be enhanced benefits by actually eating lycopene-containing foods such as tomatoes, watermelon, guava and pink grapefruit.
 The redder the tomato the higher the lycopene content and cooking actually increases the level.